Iceland flag Iceland Beach Holidays

 What British travellers need to know

-Your passport must be issued less than 10 years before the date you arrive and be valid for at least 3 months after the day you plan to leave the Schengen area.
+Your passport must have a 'date of issue' less than 10 years before you arrive and an 'expiry date' at least 3 months after you plan to leave the Schengen area.

-At border control, you may need to show a return or onward ticket and proof you have enough money for your stay.
+At border control, you may need to show a return or onward ticket and prove you have enough money for your stay.

 Good to know: